axibase/atsd/rule-engine/functions-table.md

 The key names are created by concatenating the current field name with field names of its parents using `.` as a separator and `[i]` as an index suffix for array elements.

-The function attempts to shorten key names by removing common prefix where appropriate.
+The function attempts to shorten key names by removing a common prefix where appropriate.

 The subsequent lists in the collection contain field values of the associated leaf object itself as well as field values from the parent objects ordered by keys in the first list.
 If the key specified in the first list is absent in iterated object, the list on the given index will contain an empty string.

 Examples:

-* common prefix is discarded
+* Common prefix `data.` is discarded

 ```javascript
 {